-Our robotics half term week brings 3 of our robotics courses into one week of focussed creation and learning.
+Our robotics half term week is a gentle introduction to programming and robotics for ages 11+ and adults.
 Build a remote-controlled robot powered by a Raspberry Pi computer.
 Then make the robot drive itself!

 Python Programming Essentials